carpentries-incubator/hpc-intro/MAINTENANCE.md

 You can locally preview some of the tests by providing arguments to the `make` command that you run in the top-level directory.
-In particular, `make check-lesson-all` checks a number of important things, like the existence of files with appropriate metadata.
+In particular, `make lesson-check-all` checks a number of important things, like the existence of files with appropriate metadata.
 The actual checks are executed by the Python script in `bin/lesson_check.py`, which can be